hbctraining/main/registrations/AllFunders-Introduction-to-Python.md

 - Load and analyze data using Python libraries and functions
 - Wrangle real-world datasets
 - Create clear visualizations with Matplotlib and Seaborn
-- Implement Random Forests from Scikit-learn
+- Implement machine learning methods for annotation with scikit-learn

 ---